DocsWriting Studio › Bulk-import multiple books from .slima backups

 Import Existing Content Restore Backup

-Formats Word / Markdown / txt / Scrivener .slima backup files
+Formats Word / Markdown / txt / PDF / EPUB .slima backup files

-File count One book at a time Multiple at once
+How many books One book at a time One .slima can hold multiple books, all restored at once

 For Migrating from another tool You previously exported a Slima backup